arturonavax/env/docs/mac_os.md

     - _Free._
     - _Pro: $9.99 USD._

+  - Note: In the Dock, the apps that are "Options" -> "Assign To" in "All Desktop" mode do not work well in Amethyst.

 - Hiding icons in menu bar: [Bartender](https://www.macbartender.com/) or [iBar](https://apps.apple.com/us/app/ibar-menubar-icon-control-tool/id6443843900?mt=12)

   - _Pricing Bartender: $16 USD._